StefFrustagli/board_gamers_vault/README.md

 #### Why The Boardgame Shelf?

 The idea for this application stemmed from a clear gap in the market.
 There isn’t a dedicated, comprehensive website where board game enthusiasts can easily buy and sell used board games while managing their collections.
 Current platforms are fragmented and often lack the specific features needed by the board gaming community.
-By creating this e-commerce site, I aim to provide a centralized solution.
+By creating this e-commerce site, I aim to provide a centralised solution.

 My long term plan is to enable users to:
 - Sell Used Board Games: list pre-owned games for sale;